-LEDE relies on UCI, the Unified Configuration Interface, to configure its core services.
-UCI Defaults provides a way to preconfigure your images, using UCI.
+OpenWrt relies on UCI, the Unified Configuration Interface, to configure its core services.
+UCI defaults provides a way to preconfigure your images, using UCI.

 You can preload custom settings by adding batch scripts containing UCI commands into the